CoinGecko API Guide

 How do we get the ids of specific coins?
 There are 3 options:

-Use /coins/list API endpoint, it will return the full list of Coins available on CoinGecko.
+1. Use API endpoint, it will return the full list of Coins available on CoinGecko.
 You may then search for coin in the list using “name” and “symbol”, then obtain the “id” of specific coins.

 Other than using Coin ID, you may also query price & market data of a coin using contract address: